 As the affiliation continued to grow and gain national recognition, it reached the point where it required a new name.
 In 1966, the convention delegates unanimously accepted the name “Tall Clubs International and Miss Tall Universe”.
 Incorporation was completed in 1967 and a new logo was chosen.
 In 1974, the name was amended to read “Tall Clubs International and Miss Tall International, Incorporated.”
 Miss Tall International has been the registered trademark of Tall Clubs International and Miss Tall International, Inc. since January 3, 1978.

-To date (1989), more than 200 tall clubs have been in operation in the US and Canada, though not all at one time.
+To date (2020), more than 200 tall clubs have been in operation in the US and Canada, though not all at one time.
 TCI consists of 39 member clubs (the current list can be found here).
-There are tall clubs in Austria, Czechoslovakia, Denmark, Germany, Holland, Sweden and Switzerland which have not affiliated with TCI because their minimum height requirements differ slightly.
+There are tall clubs in Austria, Czechoslovakia, Denmark, Germany, Holland, Sweden, and Switzerland some of which have not affiliated with TCI because their minimum height requirements differ slightly.
 The current list of TCI affliliated clubs outside of the USA and Canada can be found here.

 These clubs are nevertheless based on the same principle as TCI, and because members share many of the same views, we grow closer together in spirit.
 Convention exchange visits, east and west, have provided the meeting ground for nurturing strong friendships among club members of these continents.

 TCI bylaws require that members of applying clubs meet the minimum height requirements of 6’2″ for men and 5’10” for women, measured in stocking feet.
 The minimum age is 21.
 Individual clubs set their own rules as to marital status, etc. Winners of local pageants such as Miss Tall Philadelphia and Miss Tall Chicago contests are eligible to participate in the Miss Tall International® contest at the annual convention.